|Funding Program:||Investment Road and Rail Program

 ATMS will provide for greater capacity on existing rail infrastructure by allowing trains to run closer together.
 It will also provide safety benefits through the ability to automatically safely slow and stop a train.

-Stage One of the ATMS Implementation is scheduled for completion in November 2018.
-Stage Two of the project is scheduled for completion in October 2018.
+Stage One of the ATMS Implementation is scheduled for completion in September 2019.
+Stage Two of the project is also scheduled for completion in September 2019.
 Further stages of the ATMS Implementation are under development.

 The Australian Rail Track Corporation website